openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## HABpanel

-This section is about how to get things working in Habpanel.
+This section is about how to get things working in HABpanel.

 I highly recommend you check out the easy to use WIDGETS of which there are now 3 ready made ones that are discussed on the forum here.
 <https://community.openhab.org/t/custom-widget-camera-clickable-thumbnails-that-open-a-stream/101275>

-The widgets in the link above are the easiest way to get an advanced stream working in Openhab and you are welcome to open them up, look at how they work and change them to something even better that suits your needs.
+The widgets in the link above are the easiest way to get an advanced stream working in OpenHAB and you are welcome to open them up, look at how they work and change them to something even better that suits your needs.
 If you don't like doing things the easy way with a ready made widget, below are how it can be done without a widget.

-**How to manually display Mjpeg based streams without using the above WIDGETS:**
+**How to manually display MJPEG based streams without using the above WIDGETS:**

 + Add a FRAME widget
-+ Set URL Source to be 'openHAB String Item'
++ Set URL Source to be 'OpenHAB String Item'
 + Select the item that is bound to the ``streamUrl`` channel of your camera that is setup with this binding and ONLINE.
-+ Alternatively you can set a static url like ``http://192.168.1.2:50001/snapshots.mjpeg`` to have the binding create a high resolution mjpeg stream out of your snapshots or the cameras url to fetch the stream directly.
++ Alternatively you can set a static URL like ``http://192.168.1.2:50001/snapshots.mjpeg`` to have the binding create a high resolution MJPEG stream out of your snapshots or the cameras URL to fetch the stream directly.

 **How to manually display HLS without using the above WIDGETS:**